What kind of insurance coverage do I need for a mission trip?

 Trip cancellation insurance

 Business people and other travelers sometimes buy trip cancellation insurance in case a conference, meeting, or flight is cancelled.
 If your trip gets cancelled or you are sick and cannot go, you might be glad to have trip cancellation insurance.
-Such policies may also cover costs incurred to due flight delays and missed connections or loss or damage of your luggage.
+Such policies may also cover costs incurred due to flight delays and missed connections or loss or damage of your luggage.

 Travel assistance service

 Some travel insurance policies even include a hotline for assistance, 24 hours a day, with medical emergencies, lost items such as passports and luggage, destination information and advice, and even purchasing tickets for travel and events.
-This kind of help may be more than you need or want to pay for, but could come in handy if you are a tight schedule, on your first trip to that location, or don’t have people who can help you on the ground.
+This kind of help may be more than you need or want to pay for, but could come in handy if you are on a tight schedule, on your first trip to that location, or don’t have people who can help you on the ground.